guimachiavelli/01/src/text/orgone-land.md

 Orgone does more than just change the weather, it actually changes the dimensions vibrationally so that negative events like acts of terror, do not happen.
 This is high level magic or the secret if you like that better.
 Quantum changes within the matrix occur when we project and maintain high energy states.

- moving from 3rd dimensional conciousness to the 4th or perhaps even the 5th dimension.
  Chemtrails seem to just dissapear rather than be nuetralized in a more alchemical sense;